danielqlewis/Towers-of-Hanoi/architecture-doc.md

 For drawing game elements, the renderer uses carefully calculated positioning based on class constants.
 The Towers of Hanoi board is drawn with precise positioning for each disc, with the size of discs represented visually based on their numerical value in the model.
 When a tower or disc is selected, it's highlighted to provide visual feedback to the user.

-The module demonstrates a clean separation of concerns, focusing exclusively on visualization without any knowledge of how user input is processed or how the game logic works.

 ### `controller` Module